shreekumar3d/jigita/EQUAL-OPPORTUNITY.md

 Finally, the developer strongly recommends that you continue the chain of "equal opportunity" when you share the source code in any form with others.
-That way you can ensure the sustainable development of the tool.
+That way you can ensure the sustainable development of this tool as well as its derivatives.